The famed investor Warren Buffett threw his lot in on settlement reform recently.

 Every case is unique, and structured payments may not be a great option compared to lump sum payments for many injured victims.

 Reading Buffett’s statements reaffirms my long-held beliefs.
 In my decades of experience, I’ve seen some clients who would be better off with lump sums.
-However, many won’t consider a long term structured settlement.
+However, many won’t consider a long-term structured settlement.
 For families struggling with the lengthy effects of a severe injury, having the means to pay the bills is key.
 Furthermore, being able to pay for rehab and other medical bills is paramount.
-Heck, that is often the largest determinant in how we develop settlement estimates.
+Heck, that is often the most significant determinant in how we develop settlement estimates.

 The recent press covered Buffett’s statement.
-In this, the famed investor talked about the long term implication of settling a major lawsuit.
+In this, the famed investor discussed the long-term implication of settling a major lawsuit.
 He also threw in his own company’s experience with the topic.

 “Anyone settling a personal injury claim should seriously consider a structured settlement as part of their plan for financial recovery.
 Structured settlements can stretch settlement funds by providing tax-free payments for lost income, medical bills or other future needs, which delivers tremendous long-term security for injured people and their families.
 Berkshire Hathaway is proud to be a leading provider of structured settlement annuities.”

 Every lawsuit is different.
 In addition, there is no substitute for the advice of your own lawyer.
 The advice below is based on over 20 years of experience, but your individual case may have variable circumstances.
 Do not take the below as firm legal advice.

 The Affordable Care Act, enacted by the federal government and signed by former president Barack Obama in 2010, is a landmark legislation that reduced the number of people in the United States without health insurance.
 But the main challenge, even with such legislation, is dealing with insurance companies.